 Being prepared will simplify meal planning even on those crazy nights.
 Some ways to be prepared is by making up some freezer meals, having some store-bought quick foods on hand (not very healthy, but still cheaper than take-out), or by making breakfast for dinner.

 Find what works for you, your family, and your life.
-I am all about customizing a routine to flow with your everyday life.
+I am all for customizing a routine to flow with your everyday life.

 In what ways do you simplify meal planning?